Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

-In the summer in North America and in the fall in Ireland, the plant is pulled up by hand or with a rake at low tide, and dried in the sun.
+In the summer in North America and in the fall in Ireland, the plant is pulled up with a rake at low tide, and dried in the sun.
 Irish Moss varies in color from dark purple to yellowish brown.
 It keeps for many years if not exposed to moisture.

 In the North Georgia mountains, Irish Moss is usually purchased in its dried form.
 It’s not much of a surprise that when soaked in water, Irish Moss smells like the sea and has a pleasant salty taste.
 When boiled, it forms a jelly due to its high mucilage content.

 Irish Moss can hold 30 times its weight in water.
 This property makes Irish Moss an excellent remedy for respiratory and digestive complaints.
 Irish moss is an expectorant, which makes it useful in the treatment of lung conditions such as irritating coughs, bronchitis and other breathing problems.
+Always soak in water before use!

 The plant contains a high nutrient content and is rich in minerals including iodine and sulphur.
 Irish Moss is also used to protect the digestive system.
 It helps prevent vomiting and acts quickly to sooth peptic ulcers and inflammation of the urinary system.
 It is used to treat constipation due to its high fiber content.
 It also helps treat and prevent diarrhea.